Bloomington High School South

 Bloomington High School South (simply referred to as BHSS or South) is a public high school in Bloomington, Indiana, United States.
 It is part of the Monroe County Community School Corporation.
+The school is accredited by the Indiana State Department of Public Instruction and the North Central Association of Colleges and Schools.

 History

-Bloomington High School South originated as Bloomington High School, or BHS.
-BHS was a prep school for Indiana University until University High School was built in the 1930s, which allowed BHS to become a general high school.
-It was housed, for many years, in a three-story brick building at Seminary Square Park, and was considered Bloomington's central high school in 1864.
-As Bloomington grew, BHS got and slowly evolved.
-The Gothic year book began in 1909 and The Optimist newspaper in 1911.
-Both were started at BHS and are still published as of 2021.
+Bloomington High School South originated as Indiana University Seminary School, or just the State Seminary, in 1820.
+Indiana State Seminary was a prep school for Indiana University until University High School was built in the 1930s, which allowed it to become Bloomington High School (BHS), a general high school.
+It was housed, for many years, in a three-story brick building at the current site of Seminary Square Park, and was considered Bloomington's central high school by 1864.
+As Bloomington grew, BHS slowly evolved and began to house more students.
+The Gothic yearbook began in 1909 and The Optimist newspaper in 1911.
+Both were started at BHS and are still in publication as of 2024.

 In 1965, a new high school building was built for BHS on South Walnut Street.
 When BHS vacated Seminary Square, the old building was turned into a middle school called Central Junior High School.
-On April 6, 1967, an arsonist burned down the building, completely destroying it, and the present park was created on the site.
+On April 6, 1967, an arsonist started a fire in the school's gymnasium.
+Both the Bloomington Fire Department and the Ellettsville Fire Department were quick to the scene, and over 8,200,000 gallons of water were used in their attempt to extinguish the flames.
+Inadequate emergency water systems in the area, however, left them unable to save the building, and it collapsed several hours later.
+The building was subsequently razed, and the property became Seminary Square Park, named after the original Indiana Seminary.

 In 1972, University High School and Unionville High School (the closest county high school outside the city of Bloomington) were closed along with Smithville High School.
-"South" was added to BHS to create "Bloomington High School South," (BHSS) complete with mascot and school colors (purple and white), similar to that of the former BHS.
+BHS became Bloomington High School South (BHSS), with mascot and school colors (purple and white) reminiscent of those of the former BHS.

 Later, the fall of that same year, as a result of the 1968 school consolidation plan which formed the Monroe County Community School Corporation, Bloomington High School North (BHSN) was built with students from the closed University and Unionville High Schools along with some transfer students from BHSS.

 The zonal boundary that determines which Bloomington high school a student will attend forms a jagged line that intersects the city.
 The zoning is such that one student who actually lives north of another, may in fact attend "South", while the other attends "North".
 This geographic divide was contentious given that the MCCSC school board decided to send the most prominent socioeconomic neighborhood (Hyde Park) to North to reduce in economic/academic inequity.
 The map can be obtained from the Monroe County Community School Corporation.
 The two schools have remained contentious rivals in most sporting events since the creation of BHSN in 1972.